steven851007/XcodeMergeDriver/README.md

 Usage
 -----

-Git will run the merge driver automatically when a conflict occurs in the .pbxproj files:
+After the setup, git will run the merge driver automatically when a conflict occurs in the .pbxproj files:

 ![](git-merge.gif)

+When a merge happens with a conflict, Xcode Merge Driver will launch and analyses the changes.
+First, it takes the changeset in the current branch compared to the base version.
+Then it takes the changset between the base branch and the other branch and merges these two changesets into one, respecting the logical structure of the project file.
+This merge strategy ensures that it resolves all conflicts correctly and generates a valid project file.

-Xcode Merge Driver exits with code 0 if it successfully resolved the conflicts and with code 1 if the merge went awry.
-If a failure occurs, the script will leave all conflicts in the current version file, where you can resolve them manually.
+The script exits with code 0 if it successfully resolved the conflicts and with code 1 if the merge went awry.
+If a failure occurs, the XcodeMergeDriver will leave the remaining conflicts in the current version file, where you can resolve them manually.
 In case of success, the merged result will be in the file passed as the current version.

 Known issues and limitations
 ----------------------------